What is Tennis Elbow?

 - Icing and resting the elbow.

-If we don’t see improvement with these conservative measures, then we may want to try more advanced techniques, such as:
+If we don’t see improvement with conservative treatment of tennis elbow then we may want to try more advanced techniques, such as:

 - Topical analgesics.